saezlab/ParTIpy_paper/README.md

 # ParTIpy: A Scalable Framework for Archetypal Analysis and Pareto Task Inference

-This repository accompanies the preprint **“ParTIpy: A Scalable Framework for Archetypal Analysis and Pareto Task Inference.”**
+This repository accompanies the preprint **“ParTIpy: A Scalable Framework for Archetypal Analysis and Pareto Task Inference”**.

+It contains the code to reproduce benchmarks of initialization and optimization strategies, as well as experiments evaluating coreset sizes and performance gains in Archetypal Analysis.

-It provides benchmarks, and examples for applying Archetypal Analysis (AA) and Pareto Task Inference (ParTI) to large-scale biological datasets.
+For additional examples and applications of Archetypal Analysis and Pareto Task Inference on single-cell and spatial omics data, please refer to the [documentation](https://partipy.readthedocs.io/en/latest/).

 ---